A novelty ten times scale model of an LED.Designed by Part Fusion Electronics in Ireland

 Each LED is handmade so some imperfections can be expected.

-Common imperfections include: surface texture, embedded bubbles, surface bubbles, bubble repair, witness lines, pigment consistency, pigment granules, dust/dirt, excessive seam lines, dimensional tolerance, fill level/slope.
+Common imperfections include: surface texture, embedded bubbles, surface bubbles, blister bubbles, bubble repair, witness lines, pigment consistency, pigment granules, dust/dirt, excessive seam lines, dimensional tolerance, fill level/slope.

 Most imperfections are only noticeable on close inspection.